timscodebase/Lighthouse-Puppeteer/README.md

 # Lighthouse-Puppeteer
 ## This is a tool we can use to test websites with Lighthouse and Puppeteer.
-We build on this tool to *Performance* and *Accessibility*!
+We can build on this tool for monitoring *Performance* and *Accessibility*!

 ![ighthouse-Puppeteer](LHP.png)